OctopusDeployLabs/terraform-provider-octopusdeploy/README.md

 ## Create a New Resource

+> [!IMPORTANT]
-The provider is currently undergoing migration from Terraform SDK to Terraform Plugin Framework.
-Ensure all **new** resources are created under the `octopusdeploy-framework` directory using existing resources within the `octopusdeploy-framework` directory as a guideline.
+> We're currently migrating all resources and data sources from Terraform SDK to Terraform Plugin Framework.
+>
+> All new resources should be created using Framework, in the `octopusdeploy-framework` directory.
+[A GitHub action](.github/workflows/prevent-new-sdk-additions.yml) will detect and prevent any new additions to the old `octopusdeploy` SDK directory.
+>
+> When modifying an existing SDK resource, we strongly recommend migrating it to Framework first - but this might not always be feasible.
+We'll judge it on a case-by-case basis.

 All new resources need an acceptance test that will ensure the lifecycle of the resource works correctly this includes Create, Read, Update and Delete.

-Please avoid using blocks in favour of nested attribute types.
-Blocks are mainly used for resources migrated from SDK to maintain backwards compatability.
+Please avoid using [blocks](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/blocks): these are mainly used for backwards compatability of resources migrated from SDK.
+Use [nested attributes](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/attributes#nested-attribute-types) instead.

 ## Debugging
 If you want to debug the provider follow these steps!